symfony-cmf/symfony-cmf-docs/book/installation.rst

 ~~~~~~~~~~~~~~~~

 Symfony CMF SE does not provide any admin tools to create new pages.
 If you
-are interested in adding an admin UI have a look at
+are interested in adding an admin UI one solution can be found in
 :doc:`../cookbook/creating_cms_using_cmf_and_sonata`.
 However if all you want
 is a simple way to add new pages that you can then edit via the inline
 editing, then you can use the SimpleCmsBundle ``page`` migrator.
 The Symfony